Types Of Beats & Variations

 First, lets break it down, what types of purchase you will encounter.

 Most affordable and simple solution.
 Good if you are short on budget.
 Good if you don’t want any changes to the beat.
 Good if you wanna try it before buying exclusive rights for it.

-License which comes with this type of purchase is for 1 year only, it means: Starting from point when you paid for the instrumental – You have 365 days to do whatever you want with it.
+License which comes with this type of purchase is for 1 year only, it means: Starting from point when you paid for the instrumental – You have number of uses.
 Use it in promo/demo/mixtape/radio/live performance and you can sell it wherever you want.
-But after 365 days – you will have to renew your lease.
+But after uses expire – you will have to renew your lease.
 Keep in mind that after you bought lease – beat stays available for other artists.
 If someone will buy exclusive rights for it – they will have the right to put your track offline from any source after your lease is gone.
 That’s the con.
-So I highly suggest you DO NOT use this kind of purchase in your album.
+So I highly suggest you DO NOT use this kind of purchase in your LP.
 For album you should only prepare beats for which you have exclusive rights.

-Same options as LEASE but with one benefit for which you pay a little extra – EDITED VERSION.
+Same options as LEASE but with benefits for which you pay a little extra.

 Once again, this is the purchase which makes you THE BOSS.
 By owning exclusive you have the right to do whatever you want with the track.
 Sell it, stream it, perform live with it.
 If you happen to find same beat in someone else work – you have the right to take it offline from any source after their lease is gone.